ScreamZ/kuzzle-guide/source/includes/plugins/_03-plugin-context.md

 **Status Code:** `503`

-Used when a resource couldn't respond because it is temporarily unavailable.
+Used when a resource cannot respond because it is temporarily unavailable.

 ```js
 var err = new context.errors.ServiceUnavailableError('error message');